sassoftware/devsascom-rest-api-samples/VisualInvestigator/viSearchAndDiscovery.md

   // The keys allow each visualization to be identified in the response.
   "visualizations":
   {
     // The first visualization.
-Any string can be used as the key so long as it is unique.
+Any string can be used as the key as long as it is unique.
     "1":
     {
-      // The Hits visualization returns a break down of the number of hits per object type.
+      // The Hits visualization returns a breakdown of the number of hits per object type.
       "type": "hits"
     },
     // The second visualization.